tud-phi/uncovering-iss-coupled-oscillator-networks-from-pixels/neurips24/rebuttal2_reviewer1.md

 # Rebuttal 2 - Reviewer 1

-We appreciate the Reviewer's effort and time responding to our rebuttal and the interesting comments.

 > Finally, it's the same story for deriving stability from the single oscillators to the network.
 Of course you can make the stiffness matrix negative definite to achieve a non-stable network but again, if all parameters are positive (definite), meaning defined so that you would expect the system to be stable, I think that the system is stable.
 I'd change me opinion if you can provide a counter example where the parameters are positive (definite) but would lead to an unstable system / network.

-First, we would like to take a step back and position the Reviewer's concerns in a broader context:
+We appreciate the direct nature of the Reviewer's comment, which rises indeed a compelling point with which however we still disagree.
+At the end of this answer, we will try again to convince the Reviewer of our argument, although proving that something is _not trivial_ is a quite challenging task, as triviality is very subjective.

+So, before delving into it, we would like to take the chance of zooming out.
+Indeed, at the moment, we see the risk that we are debating on a relatively narrow point while it may be that we could essentially agree on several key aspects.
+Or at least, we believe we can work to find a common ground on these while we continue in parallel our discussion.

-1. While Theorem 1 is an important element of the proof, we see **Theorem 2** as the main _stability proof_ contribution of the paper.
-To the best of our knowledge, we are the first in this community to provide explicit input-to-state stability guarantees including convergence rates into the region of attraction (Theorem 2).
-This contribution makes it possible for practitioners to design & sample & constrain the system parameters such that the desired convergence rates are achieved (and guaranteed), which is not possible without Theorem 2.
+1. We believe that Theorem 2 is the main _stability proof_ contribution of the paper.
+To the best of our knowledge, we are the first in this community / problem setting to provide explicit input-to-state stability guarantees including convergence rates into the region of attraction (Theorem 2).
+We believe that the proof of Theorem 2 is far from trivial.

-2. We fundamentally difer with the Reviewer's opinion that the proof of Theorem 1 is trivial.
-In the next paragraphs, we will go into more technical details why in general even positive-definite stiffness & damping matrices are not sufficient to claim global asymptotic stability.
+Does the Reviewer disagree on this point?

+2. In this sense, we agree with the Reviewer that the proof of Theorem 1 is comparably simpler (although not trivial!) and less impactful than the one of Theorem 2.

+Would renaming "_Theorem 1_" as a "_Lemma_" or even as a "_Proposition_" better reflect the opinion of the Reviewer on the importance of this contribution?

+3. Finally, we realize now that we did not make a great job, with the manuscript and with our previous answers, in conveying the message that: the relatively simplicity of the proof of Theorem 1 is no accident.
+The proof of Theorem 1 could be derived via _standard_ arguments from control of mechanical systems, _because_ we designed the CON network in a particular way.
+So the Theorem 1 statement with its relative simplicity implicitly stresses this point.

+If the Reviewer agrees on this point, we are happy to include in the revision any remarks or changes that they see fit to better bring this point home.

-3. That said, the simplicity of the proof of Theorem 1 is in our opinion not a bug, but a feature.
-In order to be able to derive such a _simple_ proof of Theorem 1, we had to design the CON network in a particular way.
-Specifically, we had to make sure that (a) a coordinate transformation exists that allows us to identify a Lyapunov candidate, (b) that the system has a potential energy.
+Specifically, the proof in its current form is possible because (a) a coordinate transformation exists that allows us to identify a Lyapunov candidate, (b) that the system has a potential energy.
 We see these two design choices a contribution by themselves as they allow the proof to be simpler as it could have been otherwise.

-Furthermore, they derivation of a potential energy expression allows us to later perform model-based control.
-4. We want to stress that already small modifications to the network formulation and the underlying assumptions in Theorem 1 would have made the proof much more difficult (or even impossible).
-In the following, we will give two examples of such modifications where the CON network (in the original coordinates) would have, according to the Reviewer's argument, appeared to be stable, but a stability proof would be hard.
+We want to stress that already small modifications to the network formulation and the underlying assumptions in Theorem 1 would have made the proof much more difficult (or even impossible).